jenkinsci/matlab-plugin/CONFIGDOC.md

                    sourceFolder: ['source'])
 }
 ```

+After your tests run, you can access the test results directly from your Jenkins interface.
+For more information, see [View Test Results](#view-test-results).

 ### Use the `runMATLABCommand` Step
 Use the `runMATLABCommand` step in your pipeline to run MATLAB scripts, functions, and statements.
 You can use this step to customize your test run or execute any MATLAB commands.
 The step requires an input and also accepts an optional input.